ruqing-xu/ruqing-xu.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am Ruqing Xu (Ru is pronounced like ``rou'' in ``routine'' and qing like ``ching'').
+I am Ruqing Xu (Ru is pronounced like "rou" in "routine" and qing like "ching").
 I am a third-year Ph.D. student in the Department of Economics at Cornell University.

 My research is at the intersection of Economics and Computer Science.
 In particular, I study the role of information in decision-making, and how to design systems that incorporate both human and algorithmic assessments.
 I am a member of Cornell's initiative on [Artificial Intelligence, Policy, and Practice](https://aipp.cis.cornell.edu/) (AIPP).